ArmelRandy/Self-instruct/README.md

 Self-instruct is an iterative method that helps LM improve their ability to follow natural language instructions.
 The idea is to use a seed set of manually-written instructio and use them to prompt the model to generate new instructions and their corresponding input-output instances.
 The method includes a filtering step to ensure the novelty of the generated task.

 # Related work
 Our implementation is inspired by the original [Self-instruct](https://github.com/yizhongw/self-instruct) method and recent updates including [Stanford's alpaca](https://github.com/tatsu-lab/stanford_alpaca/blob/) and [Code alpaca](https://github.com/sahil280114/codealpaca/).
-While the last two are identical, with the sole difference being the seed tasks used, the original work has a different mindset.
+While the last two are almost identical, with the sole difference being the set of seed tasks used, the original work has a different mindset.
 As a matter of fact, self-instruct's author uses a set of seed tasks and prompt the model with some of them to make it generate instructions.
 Later on, the output to the generated instructions are found separately.
-Conversely, alpaca is all in one in the sense that the model generates instruction as well as input-output.
-It is prompted with the following template
+Conversely, alpaca is all in one in the sense that the model is prompted generates instruction as well as input-output at the same time.
+It uses the following template

 ```bash
 ### Instruction: